openeventdata/petrarch2/docs/source/index.rst

 ``python petrarch.py batch -i <INPUT FILE> -o <OUTPUT FILE>``

+You can see a sample of the input/output by running (assuming you're in the PETRARCH2 directory):

+``petrarch2 batch -i ./petrarch2/data/text/GigaWord.sample.PETR.xml -o
+test.txt``

+This will return a file named `evts.test.txt`.

 There's also the option to specify a configuration file using the ``-c <CONFIG FILE>`` flag, but the program will default to using ``PETR_config.ini``.

 When you run the program, a ``PETRARCH.log`` file will be opened in the current working directory.
 This file will contain general information, e.g., which files are being opened, and error messages.

 Logged Warnings
 ---------------